dkl101001/BLOOMCORE-/README.md

 Modern systems increasingly rely on:
 	•	non-deterministic computation
-	•	adaptive components
+	•	adaptive and self-modifying components
-	•	recursive processes
+	•	recursive decision processes
-	•	distributed execution
+	•	distributed execution across time and actors

-Most stacks optimize for speed and flexibility, then try to bolt on:
+Most stacks optimize for speed and flexibility, then attempt to bolt on:
 	•	governance
 	•	audits
-	•	safety
+	•	safety layers
-	•	attribution
+	•	attribution and compliance

-Those additions fail once systems begin to change themselves.
+These additions fail once systems begin to change themselves.

 BLOOMCORE starts from the opposite assumption:

 Non-determinism is inevitable.
-Continuity must therefore be enforced.
+Continuity must therefore be secured.

 ⸻

 What BLOOMCORE is

-BLOOMCORE is a governance and execution substrate for systems that must:
+BLOOMCORE is a continuity-preserving security spine for systems that must:
 	•	evolve without losing coherence
 	•	survive partial failure and human error
 	•	maintain decision traceability across versions
-	•	remain open without being silently extracted or enclosed
+	•	preserve authorship, lineage, and intent
+	•	resist silent drift, capture, or overwrite

 At its core, BLOOMCORE provides:
 	•	Receipts, not logs
 Decisions are recorded as intentional, reconstructable artifacts.
-	•	Coherence checks, not rules engines
-Behavior is evaluated structurally, not micromanaged.
+	•	Structural coherence checks, not rules engines Behavior is evaluated for integrity, not micromanaged.
-	•	Explicit authorship and licensing continuity Lineage is preserved mechanically, not socially.
+	•	Mechanical authorship and licensing continuity Lineage is preserved by design, not by social convention.
 	•	Recursion with memory
 Systems are allowed to change without erasing their past.

+This is not behavioral control.
+It is identity security.

 ⸻

 What BLOOMCORE is not

-To avoid confusion:
+To avoid confusion, BLOOMCORE is:
-	•	Not a general-purpose SDK
+	•	not a general-purpose SDK
-	•	Not a plug-and-play library
+	•	not a plug-and-play library
-	•	Not a SaaS product
+	•	not a SaaS product
-	•	Not “AI governance” theater
+	•	not compliance theater
-	•	Not optimized for short-term velocity
+	•	not optimized for short-term velocity
+	•	not a governor of behavior

 If you are looking for:
 	•	a quick dependency
-	•	a drop-in compliance tool
+	•	a drop-in policy layer
 	•	a hype-driven framework

 This repository is not for you.